mrc0mmand/mrc0mmand.github.io/_posts/2023-06-13-collecting-code-coverage-with-gcov.md

 So, you've got everything set up, built correctly, coverage collection went smooth as well, but after checking the reports you notice that lines that definitely should have been covered by tests are still glowing red.
 There's actually quite a number of reasons why the coverage might be missing, some of them are quite obvious with a helpful error message, and some of them are silent and *slightly* frustrating to figure out.
-Let's start with the more obvious ones.
+Let's start with the most obvious one.

 ### Inaccessible build directory